solibl/shipt-backend/README.md

 This will setup the backend server that the frontend can use it's API end points to get data from our database.

+There are also instructions in the Shipt-Frontend directory on how to access the app from the frontend with a username and password.
+These two can be found in the Readme file as well.

 ## Assumptions/Improvements

 There were a few assumptions that I have made during the creation of this application.
 Through the stories I have made some associations where categories and products have a one to many relationship.
 A customer will have a one to many relationship with an order.
 The assumption for an order is to have a many to many relationship with products that I have generated a joins table for.
 An order also has a one to many association to a status.
 Story 5 was the biggest assumption that I have made.
 Since this is a very basic app, the assumption I have made is that the to make an order you need to have an account.
 However to view the search history page, I believe that it was very close to a "most popular" page where the user can query things that have been purchased during the time selected.
 This can also be viewed as an admin feature which I assumed is useful on both ends.